Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Introduction

 where $\rho_\bullet$ and $p_\bullet$ are free parameters.
-For a given set of values for this two parameters, the resulting dark matter halos show several deficiencies in order to be astrophysical reasonable dark matter halos, namely: \begin{itemize} \item The radial density decays as $\rho(r)\sim 1/r^2$ and extends to infinity. \item The total mass of the resulting dark matter halo grows linearly in $r$. \item The resulting self-gravitating configurations that produce rotational curves that fit the observational data are in the branch of unstable configurations. \end{itemize} The first two shortcomings can be resolved by defining the dark matter halo radius where the halo density equals the average density of the universe.
-The problem of the instability of the halo implies that at least one of our assumptions is incorrect: either the halo is not in hydrostatic equilibrium, or it is not spherically symmetric, or it is not static, or dark matter is not a perfect fluid.
+If one considers a particular galaxy and fits the universal rotational velocity profile, then this fitting provides two particular values to $\rho_\bullet$ and $p_\bullet$.
+In the present work we perform what can be considered the inverse procedure to what was done in \cite{Barranco:2013wy}.
+We start with the EoS (\ref{EOS_rho}) with the parameters $\rho_\bullet$ and $p_\bullet$ as given, and make the ansatz that this is the true EoS for dark matter.
+Then, we solve the Tolman-Oppenheimer-Volkov equations with such EoS, obtaining the matter profile $m(r)$.
+For this, we need to prescribe the central pressure as the initial data in the ODE system, and then numerically integrate the Tolman-Oppenheimer-Volkov equations.
+To each central pressure, there corresponds one particular distribution of dark matter, that we consider as a possible dark matter halo.
+By varying the central pressure we obtain the family of dark matter halos, all with the same EoS, given by (\ref{EOS_rho}).
+Once the matter profile $m(r)$ for one such object is known, the velocity profile $v_t$ for that object is straightforward to obtain.
+In the family of objects obtained, only one will have a velocity profile in the form of the universal rotational velocity profile, this object will be the one for which the central pressure is $p_\bullet$.
+In our analysis, for a given set of values for the two parameters, $\rho_\bullet$ and $p_\bullet$, the resulting dark matter halos show several deficiencies to be astrophysical reasonable dark matter halos, namely: \begin{itemize} \item The radial density decays as $\rho(r)\sim 1/r^2$ and extends to infinity. \item The total mass of the resulting dark matter halo grows linearly in $r$. \item The resulting self-gravitating configurations that produce rotational curves that fit the observational data are in the branch of unstable configurations. \end{itemize} The first two shortcomings can be resolved by defining the dark matter halo radius where the halo density equals the average density of the universe.
+The problem of the instability of the halo implies that at least one of our assumptions is incorrect: either the halo is not in hydrostatic equilibrium, or it is not spherically symmetric, or it is not static, or dark matter is not a perfect fluid, or the universal rotational velocity profile does not provide an accurate fit to the velocity profile, especially far away from the galactic center.\\